 Nevertheless, the effects on Mr. Samuel have been permanent.
 The Organisation for Study of Tribes (OTS) had to break the rules and kidnap him – even though he had clearly become a member of the tribe himself.
-The organization do not normally allow any physical intrusion with the tribes.
-Except for matter of a difference in the anatomy, he might as well have been born there.
-The kidnapping had made him angry and miserable and this anguish had increased with time – none of the doctors, psychiatrists etc could cure him or figure anything out.
+The organization does not normally allow any physical intrusion with the tribes.
+Except for the matter of a difference in anatomy, he might as well have been born there.
+The kidnapping had made him angry and miserable and this anguish had increased with time – none of the doctors, psychiatrists, etc could cure him or figure anything out.
 None of the tricks of their trade has worked on him.
-He seemed to be miserable all the time but those who have been conscious of suffering from prolonged anguish know that such anguish comes in sort seasons – you are never completely without anguish but it’s degree increases or decreases with time.
+He seemed to be miserable all the time but those who have been conscious of suffering from prolonged anguish know that, much like prolonged happiness, such anguish comes in the sort of seasons – you are never completely without anguish rather it’s degree increases or decreases with time.
 Even Sisphyus probably felt a little relieved when chasing down after the rock as compared to when he would push it up the mountain.

-It was either this or Samuels’ was too exhausted to cry and scream having spent all his energy.
+It was either this or Samuels was just too exhausted to cry and scream having spent all his energy.
 Either way, there would be times when he would sit silently on his bed and look at his own hands which he held together in his lap.

 When I tried to talk to him in those moments, he would look at me from the corner of his eyes.
-There was something in his look that seemed to suggest a sort of frustration and pity which his wife, Rita Samuels, declared was same as she had seen him have when he was observing a tribe of Nihua celebrate a certain celebrate by beating their own and their children back so much as to bruise the body all over.
+There was something in his look that seemed to suggest a sort of frustration and pity which his wife, Rita Samuels, declared was same as she had seen him have when he was observing a tribe of Nihua celebrates a certain festival by beating their own and their children’s backs so much as to bruise the body all over.

 His wife, Rita Samuels, claimed that he now really belonged with the tribe and should be returned to them.
 The organization had to accept the fact too – and anyway, the case of abduction had generated a lot of protests from human rights activists.